debezium/debezium/CONTRIBUTE.md

     $ git push origin DBZ-1234

 Then, in a browser go to your forked repository, and you should see a small section near the top of the page with a button labeled "Contribute".
 GitHub recognized that you pushed a new topic branch to your fork of the upstream repository, and it knows you probably want to create a pull request with those changes.
 Click on the button, and a button "Open pull request" will apper.
 Click it and GitHub will present you the "Comparing changes" page, where you can view all changes that you are about to submit.
 With all revised, click in "Create pull request" and a short form will be given, that you should fill out with information about your pull request.
-The title should start with the JIRA issue and end with a short phrase that summarizes the changes included in the pull request.
+The title should start with the Jira issue and end with a short phrase that summarizes the changes included in the pull request.
 (If the pull request contains a single commit, GitHub will automatically prepopulate the title and description fields from the commit message.)

 When completed, press the "Create" button and copy the URL to the new pull request.
-Go to the corresponding JIRA issue and record the pull request by pasting the URL into the "Pull request" field.
+Go to the corresponding Jira issue and record the pull request by pasting the URL into the "Pull request" field.
 (Be sure to not overwrite any URLs that were already in this field; this is how a single issue is bound to multiple pull requests.)
-Also, please add a JIRA comment with a clear description of what you changed.
+Also, please add a Jira comment with a clear description of what you changed.
 You might even use the commit message (except for the first line).

 At this point, you can switch to another issue and another topic branch.
 The Debezium committers will be notified of your new pull request, and will review it in short order.
 They may ask questions or make remarks using line notes or comments on the pull request.
 (By default, GitHub will send you an email notification of such changes, although you can control this via your GitHub preferences.)